Maunton/SOC-Automation-Project/README.md

 <h2>$${\color{blue}Description:}$$</h2>
 The "SOC Automation Project by Maunton Cyber" is a comprehensive home lab series designed to take viewers from the ground up in creating a fully functional Security Operations Center (SOC) process.
-The project focuses on integrating Security Orchestration, Automation, and Response (SOAR) tools, establishing effective case management with The Hive, and managing events using Wazuh.
+The project focuses on integrating tools, establishing effective case management with The Hive, and managing events using Wazuh.
 Through this project I have gained practical, hands-on experience in building, configuring, and troubleshooting SOC components, ultimately enhancing my cybersecurity operations skills.
 <br>
 <br>
 <h2>$${\color{blue}Key \space Learnings:}$$</h2>